 - 70. The goal of the project is to reduce GHG emissions and air pollution through widespread commercial introduction of FCBs in urban areas of China. - 71.
 The objective of this project is to demonstrate the operational viability of FCBs and their refueling infrastructure under Chinese conditions. - 72.
 The FCB project in China has several unique features that contribute to the overall GEF FCB Portfolio of projects, and will be carried out in two cities-Beijing and Shanghai which have different geography, climate, road, traffic, social and market conditions. - 73.
 The project proposed here constitutes the second of a four phase program.
 The four phases are (1) preparation, (2) demonstration, (3) expanded demonstration, and (4) mass production in China of cost competitive FCBs.
-Phase II (Part I and II) of the program, as described in the proposal, involves demonstrating a small fleet of FCBs and related infrastructure in Beijing and Shanghai along with activities to strengthen the FCB capability in China.
+The Demonstration Phase (composed of Phase I and Phase II) of the program, as described in the proposal, involves demonstrating a small fleet of FCBs and related infrastructure in Beijing and Shanghai along with activities to strengthen the FCB capability in China.